Canary System Terms & Conditions

 Location Owners & Location Members

 The individual who first creates an account and sets up the Product is the owner of the Canary Product associated with that account and the primary account holder (“Location Owner”).
 Individuals who are authorized to access a Location Owner’s Products and Services are authorized users (“Location Members”) under the Location Owner’s account and are invited through the Mobile Application.
-Location Members may have the ability to use the Services and monitor and control the Products (for example, a Location Member can arm or disarm the Product or sound the Siren).
+Location Members may have the ability to use the Products and monitor and control the Products (for example, a Location Member can arm or disarm the Product or sound the Siren).
 Location Members may also have the ability to view information (including personal information) and content across all of Location Owner’s Products (for example, a Location Member will receive notifications of events or can view video).
-Location Members are responsible for their own actions in connection with the Products and Services, but the Location Owner also agrees to be fully responsible for all actions taken by a Location Member relating to the Products and Services.
+Location Members are responsible for their own actions in connection with the Products and Services, but the Location Owner also agrees to be fully responsible for all actions taken by a Location Member relating to the Products and Products.

 Once invited by a Location Owner, Location Members can also invite other individuals to join the account as new location members.
 If you are a Location Owner, you should therefore authorize only those individuals that you trust to access your account and the Services.

 Location Owners have special privileges associated with their account and are the only individuals that can authorize specific actions or settings.
 For example, Location Owners are solely authorized to request location level data be deleted, to transfer ownership of the Product, or to subscribe to paid features, such as Canary’s subscription plans.
-Please note that for security reasons, Canary will not determine or change ownership of a device for any reason without the express written consent of the individual designated as the “Location Owner” at device setup.
+Please note that for security reasons, Canary will not determine or change ownership of Equipment for any reason without the express written consent of the individual designated as the “Location Owner” at Equipment setup.

 8. Security of Your Information